celsom3/celsomireles.com/source/_posts/Painting-the-house.md

 I know.
 Don't judge me, imaginary reader that judges me.

-So I suppose now comes the times where I try to explain myself.
-Here comes thes rationalizations and long winded arguments as to why this is not crazy.
+So I suppose now comes the time where I try to explain myself.
+Here come the rationalizations and long winded arguments as to why this is not crazy.

 Here goes.